Need software to resize image in CM or Inches? Try this batch utility for offline use!

-Resizing many images or getting exact photo size in centimeters or inches should not be a problem or consume a lot of time.
-When you are working on a project that requires specific photos with specific dimensions, you want to be able to resize, rotate, and manipulate images as required, without losing any quality.
-SoftOrbits offers a fully automatic software option to do that job with many extra features.
+Resizing many images or getting exact photo sizes in centimeters or inches should not be a problem or consume much time.
+When you are working on a project that requires specific photos with specific dimensions, you want to be able to resize, rotate, and manipulate images as required without losing any quality.
+SoftOrbits offers a fully automatic image resizer in cm software option to do that job with many extra features.

-Batch Picture Resizer is a versatile tool that can come in handy in different situations.
-Whether you are an amateur or a professional, resizing photos can be necessary for a variety of reasons.
-This user-friendly tool is easy to use, and it will help you to resize, convert, flip, mirror, or rotate photos.
+Image Resizer in CM is a versatile tool useful in different situations.
+Whether amateur or professional, resizing photos can be necessary for various reasons.
+This user-friendly tool is easy to use and will help you resize, convert, flip, mirror, or rotate photos.

 Use Add files or Add folder button to upload your images into the program